ComScore

 • Time Commitment: 50 minutes

-• Why We Love It: gluten free, dairy free, beginner-friendly
+• Why I Love It: gluten free, dairy free, beginner-friendly

 • Serves: 4

-The roasted veg are pretty standard; the dipping sauces are anything but.
-Both the traditional Spanish romesco and savory miso aioli come together quickly in a blender.
+The roasted veg are pretty standard, but the dipping sauces are anything but.
+Both the Spanish-inspired romesco, rich with roasted red peppers and studded with bits of cashew, and the savory miso aioli come together quickly in a blender.

 7. Cranberry, Brussels Sprouts and Brie Skillet Nachos